Dash-Industry-Forum/codem-isoboxer/README.md

     var parsedFile = ISOBoxer.create(arrayBuffer);

 The `arrayBuffer` can for example be obtained by issuing an XHR request, or by using the `FileReader` API to read a local file.

+Codem-isoboxer makes no assumptions on the validity of the given file.
+It also does minimal handling of the data types and provides mostly a raw interface.
+Some frequently used attributes are parsed to easier-to-use types, such as the major brand and list of compatible brands in the `ftyp` box.

 ## Development